 Let’s discuss some of the most common reasons why WooCommerce websites are hacked.

 Outdated software is the leading cause of malware infections.
 If your WordPress plugins or themes are outdated, your website might be a huge target.

 Why is this the case?

 When new security vulnerabilities are detected, software developers will release new versions of their software to fix these flaws in their code.
 Hackers will start targeting sites that have not yet installed these security patches.

 If you’re not staying up to date with the latest software releases, your plugins and themes may allow attackers to infiltrate your WooCommerce site.

 Did You Know?
-Our website maintenance plans include managed plugin/theme updates, full website security, and tons of other features.
+Our website security and maintenance plans include managed plugin/theme updates, full website security, and tons of other features.
 All work is performed by our fully U.S.-based team of experts!

 Your Passwords Aren’t Strong Enough

 If you’re setting weak passwords, it’s easier for hackers to guess your login credentials using brute force attacking.

 Once a hacker knows your passwords, they can easily lock you out and take full control over your website!